huggingface/blog/ml-director-insights-3.md

 #### **2. What are the biggest ML challenges within finance?**
 Reducing the False Positives without hurting the True Positives. -  A vast majority of the applications using ML in the regtech space rely on alerts.
 With the strict regulatory measures and big financial implications of a wrong decision, human investigations can be time-consuming and demanding.
 ML certainly helps in these scenarios by assisting human analysts in arriving at the right decisions.
 But if an ML system results in a lot of False Positives, which cannot be disregarded, it certainly makes an analyst’s job harder.
-Coming up with the right balance is certainly an important challenge for ML in finance.
+Producing the right balance is certainly an important challenge for ML in finance.

 **a.
-Gap between ML in academia and ML in finance** - Due to the closed nature of the finance industry, we generally don't see a lot of exchanging of ideas, data and resources between the academic and the finance sector in the area of ML.
+Gap between ML in academia and ML in finance** - Due to the closed nature of the finance industry, we generally don't see a lot of exchanging of ideas, data and resources between the academic and the finance sector in ML.
 There are a few exceptions of course.
 This has led to a scarcity of developing ML education catering to the needs of the finance industry and has also led to a lack of academic interest in working in this area.
 I think more efforts have to be made to decrease this gap.
 Otherwise, it will be increasingly difficult for the finance industry to apply the latest and the greatest of ML.

 **b.
 Legacy infrastructure and databases** - A lot of financial institutions today still carry legacy infrastructure with them which makes it challenging to apply modern ML technologies and especially to integrate them.
 The finance industry really needs to borrow a lot of ideas, culture and best practices from the tech industry when it comes to developing new infrastructure and enabling the ML professionals to innovate and make more impact.
 There are certainly challenges related to operationalizing ML across the industry.